 Do I have to live in the United States to be considered?

 No, candidates do not need to be current residents of the United States to apply, but they must be US citizens or meet the appropriate visa requirements.

 Would a graduating senior who will be entering a graduate program qualify for this program?

 No, you must be attending a graduate or professional school or have recently graduated from a graduate or professional school.

 Can I apply if I'm just past the point of being a postdoctoral fellow?

 Yes.
 If you completed your graduate studies (degree awarded) within the last 5 years, you are eligible to apply.

 Are the social sciences included as a "science"?

 Can law and business students in professional programs apply?

 Yes.
-Given the importance of science and technology today, business and law students also need exposure to science and technology policy issues.
-Business students must be at the MBA or PhD level.
+Given the importance of science and technology today, students in professional schools undoubtedly benefit from exposure to science and technology policy issues.